threatgrid/ctia/doc/use_cases.md

 ### 5.2 As an integrator, I would like to be able to provide my own storage layer

-### 5.3 as an integrator, I would like to authenticate against my existing system
+### 5.3 as an integrator, I would like a supported Python Client

 ### 5.4 as an integrator, I would like to authenticate against my existing system

+### 5.5 as an integrator, I would like to replicate data from one instance to another

+### 5.6 as an integrator, I would like to define my own event hooks

+### 5.7 as an integrator, I would like to define my own business logic hooks

+### 5.8 as an integrator, I would like to define my own event consumers